My Policy Positions

 Guns Off Our Streets

-Over 33,000 Americans die every year in gun-related crimes, which is unacceptable.
-Every single gun owner should be required to pass a background check and we should strengthen laws to prosecute people caught with unregistered firearms.
-Furthermore, we should strictly enforce our current laws as they apply to both buyers and sellers of guns.
-Here in New York, we need better interstate law enforcement to block the ‘iron pipeline’ which floods our state with illegal guns pouring in from states that lack strong gun laws.
+Current laws: We should strictly enforce our current laws as they apply to both buyers and sellers of guns.
+Here in New York, for example, we need to enhance interstate law enforcement to block the “iron pipeline” which floods our state with illegal guns from other states that lack strong gun laws.

 Over the last three years, the Trump Administration and Mitch McConnell have made a dedicated effort to nominate judges to the federal bench that are aligned with their extremely conservative policies.
 These include Supreme Court justices, Court of Appeals judges and District Court judges.
 To me, this is a concerted effort to put in place judges that will side with the Administration on important issues such as Women’s Rights, LGBTQ+ Rights, Gun Reform, Healthcare and Environmental priorities.